trimble-oss/website-modus.trimble.com/content/components/in-field/introduction/_index.md

 ## Modus In-Field UI Kits

 The UI Kit focuses on larger display sizes, cross-reference Mobile Kit for smaller devices or components can be scaled [Figma for designers](/designers/).
 This brand base must maintain optimal usability, while also allowing flexibility to support Trimble and other OEM (Original Equipment Manufacturers) brand variations.
-See [Global colours](/foundations/color-palette/#infield-global-colors) for global colors and [Type](/foundations/typography/#infield)for overview of fonts sizes.
+See [Global colours](/foundations/color-palette/#infield-global-colors) for global colors and [Type](/foundations/typography/#infield) for overview of fonts sizes.

 ## Supporting Brand Variations